kanbanize/eve/README.md

 Why Eve instead of all other big and well-known CSS Frameworks like Bootstrap, Foundation, Bulma, UIkit, Semantic UI?

+**Eve allows you easy and seamless integration with any project, regardless of its stage of development, without overwriting any styles!**

 Most CSS Frameworks use global resets like:

 ```